elmika/book-quotes/README.md

 *Note: Because of the above, everything is dumped into the root folder...
 As is.*

+### First test

-**First test:** We read an extract of "Histoires Extraordinaires", the translation of E.A.
+ We read an extract of "Histoires Extraordinaires", the translation of E.A.
 Poe by Charles Beaudelaire, and display it on the screen.

 To execute, run:

 `$perl hola.pl`

+### Read through a large file

+We read the complete book "Histoires Extraordinaires", and print it on screen.

+To execute, run:

+`$perl parse.pl`